batmanlab/MedSyn/training/Readme.md

-# Pre-process Data for training MedSyn
+# Training and Inference of MedSyn

-The data preprocessing pipeline consists of six steps, listed as following:
+The training consists of 2 steps, listed as follows:

-### Step 1: Segment lung from CT scans, because we use lung mask for registration
+### Step 1: Training the text-conditioned low-res Unet

 ```bash
 python 1_seg_lung.py --img_folder path_to/